erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 My Recommendation: Contact Enphase support and specifically ask:

-    Is it possible to revert your system to Gateway*sourced schedules?
+    Is it possible to revert your system to Gateway-sourced schedules?

-    If not, what are your options for automating the battery behavior switching you need (self*consumption vs. peak discharge)?
+    If not, what are your options for automating the battery behavior switching you need (self-consumption vs. peak discharge)?

 They may be able to help you find a supported solution that achieves your automation goals, or they may be able to discuss whether an exception is possible given your use case.